 - ADHD and other behavioral health conditions as serious medical conditions that warrant early diagnosis and management because of their impact on patients and society;

-- Regularly discloses all relevant lobbying activity to local governments via the US Federal Government Quarterly Disclosure and the European Union Annual Disclosure;
+- Regularly discloses all relevant lobbying activity to local governments via the US Federal Government Quarterly Disclosure, all applicable state lobbying authorities and the European Union Annual Disclosure, among others;

 - Complies with all US Federal Government laws and regulations in accordance with: